When it comes to exploring the magical country of New Zealand / Aotearoa, there's no better way to do it than a road trip.

 The campervan we chose

 Elliot and I ended up renting our van through Spaceships, a company that hires out mini-van-sized campervans ideal for couples.
-We went with their Dream Sleeper Mini (their “luxury” van) for our 2-week trip from Auckland to Christchurch.
+We went with their Dream Sleeper Mini (their “luxury” van) for our 2-week trip from Auckland to Queenstown to Christchurch.

 The pros of renting a Dream Sleeper Mini included: